10 Beautiful Places In Florence That Make It Worth Visiting

 2. Baptistery

-The Baptistery in front of the Florence Cathedral is one of the ancient structures in Florence that characterize the city’s beauty.
-It may be dwarfed by the massive Florence Cathedral – but it is essentially an intriguing structure, combining faith, history, architecture, and art.
+The Baptistery, situated in front of the Florence Cathedral, is an ancient structure that adds to the city’s beauty.
+Although it may appear small compared to the colossal Florence Cathedral, it is a fascinating structure that beautifully blends faith, history, architecture, and art.

-Battistero di San Giovanni is known for two things.
+The Battistero di San Giovanni is the Italian name for the Baptistery.

 3. Basilica of Santa Croce

-The Basilica of Santa Croce is located in Piazza del Croce, 900 meters away from Piazza del Duomo.
-It is situated on the eastern side of the square – appearing like a jewel standing elegantly white in the middle of pastel brown houses.
-See its location in Google Maps.
+The Basilica of Santa Croce is situated in Piazza del Croce, 900 meters away from Piazza del Duomo.
+On the eastern side of the square, it stands out like a white jewel amidst pastel brown houses.

 If you plan to visit, make sure to read the announcements/reminders indicated on the “visit page” of the official website of Santa Croce Basilica.
 The schedule for holiday closures, how to buy a ticket, and other services are well explained in the link I shared.